-These characteristics should develop and grow through their time at Saint Martin's.
-It is therefore expected that these virtues will be exhibited through exemplary behaviour; this will be the normal standard and that all students will display 'Kindness, charm, manners and politeness' to each other and staff at all times.
+These characteristics should develop and grow through a student's time at Saint Martin's.
+It is therefore expected that these virtues will be exhibited through exemplary behaviour, and that all students will display kindness, charm, manners and politeness to each other and staff at all times.
 As a school community, we explicitly teach our pupils these skills.
 We are uncompromising in the expectation that all students will adhere to these standards.
 We expect all students, whatever background or personal circumstances a child may have, to be impeccably well mannered and behaved.